Zeebrow/rtg-devops-takehome/ABOUT.md

 ## TO-DO
 - Realistically hosted master branch.
 Multi-region, proper DNS name, SSL, etc. 2 days
+	* Terraform does not support s3 redirect option for buckets.
+It's ok to configure this by hand in the console, anyways.
 - Zero-downtime rollout for master branch code changes.
 3 days
 - Nightly integration test on develop.
 Integration tests for feature merges.
 1 day
 - Security and safety mechanisms.
 No direct commits to master (must be merges from develop if tests pass, plus pull-approval).
 As always, this is an-going process.